openfoodfoundation/wishlist/.github/ISSUE_TEMPLATE/fundedfeatures.md

+---
+name: Funded Feature Specification
-This feature template is for confirmed funded features.
+about: This feature template is for confirmed funded features.
 It is intended to be updated as funded features make their way through the funding and development pipe.
+title: ''
+labels: 'Funded Feature'
+assignees: ''
+---

+## Delivery Stage

 - [ ] Initial proposal
 - [ ] Agree high level specification, broken into estimatable parts